LesFarrell/lzip/README.md

 zip:close()
 ```

-List the contents of a zip file
+List the contents of a zip archive.

 ```lua
 archive = require("lzip")